Huskers reel in first DB of their class of 2021 as Mississippi prep player makes his pledge

 Committed #GBR 🔴⚪️🌽@coach_frost @CoachTFisher @CoachChinander @TalkHuskers @HuskerFBNation @JacksonAcademy @oanewspreps @CamNewton7v7 pic.twitter.com/T1IOmJvWvu— 𝕃𝕒𝕣𝕕𝕒𝕣𝕚𝕦𝕤 𝕎𝕖𝕓𝕓 𝕁𝕣. (@LardariusJr) July 7, 2020

-Webb Jr., the son of former NFL defensive back Lardarius Webb, becomes the 12th player known to have verbally committed to Nebraska's class of 2021.
-The younger Webb hasn't received a star ranking by either Rivals or 247Sports.
+Webb, the son of former NFL defensive back Lardarius Webb, becomes the 12th player known to have verbally committed to Nebraska's class of 2021.
+The younger Webb drew a three-star ranking from Rivals.com.
+Husker defensive coordinator Erik Chinander and defensive backs coach Travis Fisher reportedly played lead roles in the player's recruitment.

 He is set to play his senior season at Jackson Academy in Jackson, Mississippi.
 He recorded 51 tackles along with three interceptions last year while playing for Beauregard High School in Opelika, Alabama.

-According to the Opelika-Auburn News, Webb received a scholarship offer from Nebraska on June 26 -- his first offer from a major college.
-He said he’s heard from several other schools such as Towson, South Dakota and Nicholls State, which is where his father played from 2007 to 2008.
+According to the Opelika-Auburn News, Webb received a scholarship offer from Nebraska on June 26 — his first and only offer from an FBS school.
+He said he’s heard from several other schools, such as Towson, South Dakota and Nicholls State, which is where his father played from 2007 to 2008 after beginning his collegiate career at Southern Miss.

-The elder Webb played nine seasons in the NFL, all with the Baltimore Ravens.
-He appeared in a total of 127 games and made 86 starts while recording 467 career tackles and 15 interceptions.
-He started six games in 2012, the season in which the Ravens captured the Super Bowl with a 34-31 win against the San Francisco 49ers.
+The elder Webb was drafted in the third round and ended up playing nine seasons in the NFL, all with the Baltimore Ravens.
+He appeared in a total of 127 games and made 86 starts while recording 467 career tackles, 15 interceptions and 91 passes defended.
+He started six games in 2012 before tearing his ACL against the Dallas Cowboys.
+The Ravens went on to capture the Super Bowl with a 34-31 win against the San Francisco 49ers.

 “I’ve definitely got some big shoes to fill, but I’m up for the challenge,” Webb Jr. said.
 “It really feels great following in my dad’s footsteps not because he did it but because I have so much love and passion for this game.”

-He said his focus now is to secure a championship ring just like his father did with the Ravens.
+He added his focus now is to secure a championship ring just like his father did with the Ravens.

 “Everyone’s got to be on the same page," the younger Webb said.
 "Everyone’s got to want it.
 Everyone’s got to stay focused and don’t get selfish or bring each other down.
 I’m highly excited.
 I’m ready to knock some heads.”